ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ### Stopping and starting a bare metal server by using the CLI
 {: #stop-start-bare-metal-servers-cli}

-You can stop and start your {{site.data.keyword.cloud}} Bare Metal Servers for VPC by using the command-line interface (CLI)

-To stop and start your bare metal server, use the `ibmcloud is bare-metal-server-stop` or `ibmcloud is bare-metal-server-start` command.
+To stop and start your bare metal server by using the CLI, use the `ibmcloud is bare-metal-server-stop` or `ibmcloud is bare-metal-server-start` command.
 Specify the ID or name of the bare metal server with the `SERVER` variable.

 You must specify the `type` for the stop action in the data payload. `soft` tells the running operating system to stop and shut down cleanly. `hard` immediately stops the bare metal server.
 {: important}

-To stop the bare metal server:
+To stop the bare metal server, use the following command.

 ```sh
 ibmcloud is bare-metal-server-stop SERVER --type soft
 ```
 {: pre}

-To start the bare metal server:
+To start the bare metal server, use the following command.

 ```sh
 ibmcloud is bare-metal-server-start SERVER
 ```
 {: pre}

-Billing continues after the bare metal server is stopped.
+Billing continues after the bare metal server stops.
 {: note}

 For a full list of command options, see [ibmcloud is bare-metal-server-restart](/docs/vpc?topic=vpc-vpc-reference#bare-metal-server-restart